dtcenter/METplotpy/docs/Users_Guide/scatter.rst

 Sample Data
 -----------

-The data is text output from the MET point-stat tool.
+The data is text output from the MET Point-Stat tool.
 The data is arranged in columnar format and reformatted by the METdataio METreformat module.

 The sample data for creating the example scatter plot is available in the